Suggestion: Watch the 20 minutes video tutorial before reading this article

 Globalsources.com also has a ‘search by country’ function, but the number of Vietnamese textiles manufacturers is much lower compared to Alibaba.com.

 Vietnam Int’l Textile & Garment Industry Exhibition (HCMC) in November 2018

 The 18th edition of the Vietnam International Textile & Garment Industry Exhibition is Scheduled in November in Ho Chi Minh City.
 The products you can find at this event include textile machinery, apparel machinery, fibers, filaments, fabrics, and other apparel accessories.

 You can find manufacturers of braiding machines, winding machines, thread trimmer machines, and other producers of modern textile and apparel machinery here.
 The fair is more suited for you if you’re looking to buy textile and apparel machinery.

-Vietnam allows citizens of 24 countries to visit the country without a visa, which includes countries like Singapore, Malaysia, South Korea, Japan, UK, and few other European countries.
+Vietnam allows citizens of 24 countries to visit the country without a visa, which includes countries like Singapore, Malaysia, South Korea, Japan, the UK, and a few other European countries.

 The exhibition is organized twice a year, every April and November.

 Venue: Saigon Exhibition & Convention Center (SECC), 799 Nguyen Van Linh Parkway, Tan Phu Ward, Dist.7, Ho Chi Minh City, Vietnam

 The 30th Vietnam Saigon Textile & Garment Industry Expo, also known as, SaigonTex, will take place in April in Ho Chi Minh City, Vietnam.